Healthy Red Velvet Pancakes

 - 10g (2 tbs) Unsweetened Natural Cocoa Powder

 - 1 tsp Double Acting Baking Powder

 - 8 packets Natural Sweetener (stevia, Truvia, etc.)

 - 123g (½ cup) Roasted Beet Puree, room temp (see this post for Directions)

 - 1 tsp White Vinegar

-- Spray a pancake pan with cooking spray and place over medium-low heat.
+- Spray a nonstick griddle with cooking spray and place over medium/low heat.

-- In a small bowl, whisk together the coconut flour, cocoa powder, baking powder and salt.
-Dump into the wet ingredients and whisk together.
+- In a small bowl, whisk together the sorghum flour, cocoa powder, baking powder, xanthan gum, sweetener, and salt.

-I am totally bias I made it… I’m not choosing my recipe because it is lower calorie, lower fat/saturated fat, lower carb, sugar free, high fiber and high protein… I am choosing my pancake recipe because it is secretly healthy and 100% nutritious.
-My healthified Red Velvet Pancakes are all natural and makes for a balanced breakfast.
-You won’t get hungry again in 20 minutes like you would if you were to eat the unhealthy version, you will stay full for hours due to the 10g of filling fiber and 11g of satiating protein!
+And I’m not choosing my recipe because I am totally bias cuz I made it, I’m not choosing my recipe because it’s lower calorie, lower fat/saturated fat, higher fiber, higher protein, and sugar free.
+I am choosing my pancake recipe because it is secretly good for you and 100% nutritious.
+These Healthy Red Velvet Pancakes are all natural and make for a balanced dessert-for-breakfast.
+You won’t get hungry again in 30 minutes like you would if you were to eat typical pancakes, you’ll stay full for hours thanks to the 7g of filling fiber and 13g of satiating protein!

-This is the perfect breakfast to make on a special occasion (or no occasion at all!)
-These pancakes look and taste decadent but the calorie count isn’t too abundant in any way.
+This is the perfect breakfast to make on a special occasion (or no occasion at all)!
+These Healthy Red Velvet Pancakes are basically a health food masked as a decadent diet buster.
 Who wouldn’t want this for breakfast?!?